phtag/LIRI-Bot/README.md

 ### Outputs

-Not only are outputs generated to the terminal window, but they are also directed to text files.
+The LIRI program displays query results to the terminal window.
+These results are also output to text files.
 Each query has their own separate text file:
 * concert-this - Concert.txt
 * spotify-this-song - Spotify.txt
 * movie-this - Movie.txt

+After invoking a LIRI query, open the corresponding text file to see the results that were displayed on in the terminal window.

 This project is maintained by Peter Tag